-"Dying to Belong" feels like it takes an age to get going as it meanders through a prolonged set up.
-Almost the entire first half focuses on Lisa being friends with Shelby and then dating Steven whilst we learn how much it means to Shelby becoming a pledge.
-We do learn of what appears to be another hazing incident from a year earlier but it feels like it takes an age to get to the real story which is Lisa and Steven trying to blow open the whole hazing thing and college cover up following Shelby's death from the bell tower.
+Now "Dying to Belong" feels like it takes an age to get going as it meanders through a lengthy build up.
+Almost the entire first half focuses on Lisa being friends with Shelby and then dating Steven whilst we learn how much it means to Shelby to become a pledge.
+We also learn of what appears to be another hazing incident from a year earlier but in setting all this up it feels like it takes an age to get to the real story which is Lisa and Steven trying to blow open the whole hazing accidents and college cover up following Shelby's death from the bell tower.

-Unfortunately when it gets to what for me is the main storyline it doesn't really get that much better.
-We get to see various incidents from Steven getting jumped by some unhappy students for a damning article he wrote to Lisa being arrested when they find drugs in her car.
+Unfortunately when "Dying to Belong" gets to what for me is the main storyline it doesn't really get that much better.
+We get to see various incidents from Steven getting jumped by some unhappy students for a damning article he wrote and we see Lisa being arrested when they find drugs in her car.
 It never really bursts into life and often falls back on cliches especially when it comes to the suggested sinister world of sororities with their cloaks and candles.

 The one thing which "Dying to Belong" has going for it is the cast and before I get to Hilary Swank I will mention the rest of the cast.
 Mark-Paul Gosselaar is likeable as Steven, not the most demanding of characters but one which provides just the right amount of love interest.
 And then there is Sarah Chalke as sorority sister Drea who we quickly begin to suspect of being the stereotypical "Queen Bitch" as she constantly throws evil glares at the camera, it means the character ends up cliche but because Chalke is recognizable it helps things.
 But whilst there are also other good performances especially from Jenna von OÃ¿ the star of the movie is Hilary Swank and whilst her character isn't great at least as Lisa, Swank delivers a character who has different levels which the other characters are lacking.